tableau/connector-plugin-sdk/docs/manual-test.md

 After you click your connector, close the window.
 It should return to the previous window without error.<br/>
 ![]({{ site.baseurl }}/assets/mt-cancel.png)

 1. Make valid entries in each field (Server, Username, Password, Port, and so on) and verify that you can connect.
+Repeat this step with each supported auth mode.

 1. Verify that the default connection name is correct, and that you can change it.<br/>
 ![]({{ site.baseurl }}/assets/mt-cconnection-name.png)